orwell-int/server-proxy-http/README.md

 ```

-If everything is ok, provided that you have a running instance of the
+If everything is ok you can start sending messages to the server, provided that you have
-Server's game, for example:
+a running instance of it.

 ```bash
 $ lein ring server-headless 9090